Travelling through Malta Like a Local

 Travelling through Malta by Bus

 The Maltese capital was our destination the following day.
-One of the advantages of booking a Jet2holidays to Malta is that you can book excursions at your hotel.
+One of the advantages of booking Jet2holidays to Malta is that you can sign up for excursions at your hotel.
 However, we chose to travel like locals in Malta, and discovered from the very hopeful staff at our AX ODYCY resort that the TD13 bus stopped right outside the hotel.

 St Johns Co-Cathedral